manmohanbcs11/flexitool-react/README.md

-# react-typescript-textutils
+# flexitool-react

-This text util is designed for playing with text, allowing for magical changes to be made within it.
+FlexiTool is a utility that enables users to input text and convert it to their preferred format and additionally, this utility includes an Age Calculator feature.
+The util is designed based on react function based components.

 # Getting Started with Create React App